 Breast augmentation (mammoplasty) is a surgical procedure to enhance breast size.
-Breast augmentation surgery can include two different procedures: inserting Breast Implants or having fat transferred to the breast.
+Breast augmentation surgery is split into two methods: inserting implants or transferring fat to the breast.
 The type of breast enhancement procedure will depend on your specific needs and desires.
-Dr. Liland specializes in Dallas Breast Procedures, including breast enhancements and so will be able to provide expert advice on which type of enhancement procedure will be most suitable for your needs.
-In both cases, the size of the implants or the quantity of fat to be transferred will depend on your desires.
+Dr Liland specializes in breast procedures, so will be able to provide expert advice on which method will be most suitable for your needs.

 Fat Transfer Breast Augmentation Surgery has a 88% worth-it rating on RealSelf and the main benefit of this procedure is that it creates a permanent and more natural-looking result than breast implants.